na-na-hi/renget/archive/moosetavernai.md

 # Moose's Guide to DIY Roko!
 (TavernAI/OpenAI)

+!!! danger THIS IS EXTREMELY OUTDATED.
+CHECK THE CURRENT /aicg/ OP FOR UPDATED INFO.
+BASICALLY NONE OF THIS IS EVEN REMOTELY RELEVANT INFO ANYMORE!

 ![](https://media.tenor.com/kwJ0tBqsBNgAAAAC/mahiru-koizumi-mahiru.gif)
 Welcome anon!
 Are you going through Roko's Basilisk withdrawal?
 Perhaps you're done with Character AI and want something better for your needs?
 Or  maybe you're a Pygmalion user who wants to see what the API can do?